Mexican Food: Green Corn Tamales

 Green corn tamales originated in the Southwest US

-Green corn tamales originated, in the tradition of Tucson, Arizona Mexican food dining.
+Green corn tamales originated, in the local tradition of Tucson, Arizona Mexican food dining.
 It is served in nearly every Mexican restaurant in the Tucson area.

 Tucson, AZ., located deep in the deserts of the Southwest USA, is home to many fine traditional foods.
 The chimichanga is another exquisite Mexican delicacy developed in Tucson to be covered in another topic.